Frequently Asked Questions

 A: Some participants are fit and healthy and come to learn more about health and how to prepare wholesome foods or for a beneficial holiday.
 Others have health challenges with chronic lifestyle diseases.

 Q: What is the average age of your guests?

 Q: What happens on weekends?

 A: Our weekends are a time to relax from the more structured weekday schedule.
-More free time is available, and outings are planned for both Saturday and Sunday afternoons to nearby national parks and historic sites.
+More free time is available.
+Special activities are planned.

 Q: What does one do in the evenings?

-Q: I am Jewish.
-Will I be accepted into your program?
+Q: Can any faith be accepted into your program?